Designing a Basic Logic Model: Guidelines and Framework

 – 900 learners who finished Basic Life Skills

-– 900 learners who passed their GED to gain high-school diploma
+– 900 learners who passed their GED to gain the high-school diploma

 |– High-school diploma for graduates